HeatDeCam/heatdecam.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
 title: HeatDeCam Detecting Hidden Spy Cameras via Thermal Emissions
 layout: default
 ---

-# {{ page.title }}
-## Abstract
+# HeatDeCam: Detecting Hidden Spy Cameras via Thermal Emissions

 Unlawful video surveillance of unsuspecting individuals using spy cameras has become an increasing concern.
-To mitigate these threats, there are both commercial products and research proto- types designed to detect hidden spy cameras in household and office environments.
+To mitigate these threats, there are both commercial products and research prototypes designed to detect hidden spy cameras in household and office environments.
 However, existing work often relies heavily on user expertise and only applies to wireless cameras.
 To bridge this gap, we propose HeatDeCam, a thermal-imagery-based spy